oracle-quickstart/oci-prerequisites/README.md

 When you've set all the variables, you can source the file with the command `source env-vars.sh` or you could stick the contents of the file in `~/.bash_profile`

 With that, you're all ready to start running Terraform commands!

+## Create SSH Config
+This is an optional step and should probably be improved by specifying OCI IP blocks.
+With the current setup you can SSH to a machine with the command:

+    ssh -i ~/.ssh/oci <username>@<ip_address>

+If we add a ssh_config file, we can simplify that a bit.
+Run:

+    echo "Host *
+      IdentityFile ~/.ssh/oci
+      User opc" > ~/.ssh/config

+Now you can SSH to your OEL machines on OCI with the command:

+    ssh <ip_address>